golemfactory/golem-docs/src/pages/docs/creators/ray/cluster-yaml-reference.md

 #### Network

-Ray on Golem uses blockchain technology to pay for ray nodes hosting.
+Ray on Golem uses the GLM token on the Ethereum blockchain to pay for the hosting of ray nodes.
-Currently, while we support only Golem testnet, the payments use Goerli test blockchain.
+Currently, while we support only Golem testnet, the payments use the `goerli` test blockchain.
-When you move to mainnet `network` property needs to be changed to `polygon`
+When you move to mainnet, the `network` property needs to be changed to `polygon`

 ```yaml
 # Blockchain used for payments.